lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    * The execution of instructions that the SPO has received from the application, concerning EAD items to produce irrespective of other EAD items included in M.

-In the following, {{sec-message-side-processing-m1}} to {{sec-message-side-processing-m2-m3}} describe more in detail the actions performed by the SPO on the different, incoming EDHOC messages.
-Then, {{sec-message-side-processing-special}} describes further, special handling of incoming EDHOC messages in particular situations.
+In the following, {{sec-message-side-processing-m1}} to {{sec-message-side-processing-m2-m3}} describe more in detail the actions performed by the SPO on the different incoming EDHOC messages.
+Then, {{sec-message-side-processing-special}} describes further special handling of incoming EDHOC messages in particular situations.

 After completing the EDHOC execution, control is transferred back to the application.
 In particular, the application is provided with the overall outcome of the EDHOC execution (i.e., successful completion or failure), together with possible specific results produced by the SPO throughout the EDHOC execution (e.g., due to the processing of EAD items).